LucidIndian/odin-flight-booker/README.md

 Purpose: practice advanced forms with Rails.

-What is this?: a one-way flight booker app!
+What is this?: a one-way flight booker app with fake data!
 Users may select travel dates, airports, and determine the guests.
 No styling or other features have been added.

 Ruby version: > v3.0